 Infant and maternal mortality rates in South Sudan are extremely high.
 Civil war has been raging in South Sudan for years and support for mothers and children is minimal or non-existent.
 Against this background, a critical part is played by the school for midwives run by the PRDA (Presbyterian Relief and Development Agency), our partner organisation.
-Women receive specialist training which, in turn, brings an element of normality back into their lives.
+Women receive specialist training.
 The future midwives are trained in obstetrics, anatomy and physiology as well as English, mathematics and first aid.
 Internships in a hospital enable the students to put their knowledge to practical use.

 You can find the latest reports on project work at the time of the Coronavirus in our News.